Shilpaar90/Visualization-2D-Graph-Vs-3D-Graph/README.md

 Demonstrating benefit of 3D graph

 Github has trouble displaying ipynb at times.
-Please place the github.com url of the notebook into https://nbviewer.jupyter.org/ to view it in such cases.
+Please download and view it in such cases.